aldoclemente/fdaPDEmixed/README.md

 - a C++17 compliant compiler
 - the  following R packages: `Rcpp`, `RcppEigen`, `rgl`, `Matrix`, `plot3D`, `plot3Drgl`, `shiny`, `MASS`, `testthat`.

+then, to install the latest stable version of `femR`, you can either:

 1.  use the `devtools` package.
 From the R console, execute

 <!-- -->